 Missouri researchers investigate biofuels

-By Southeast Missouri State University
+July 23, 2012 by Southeast Missouri State University

 Jul.
 23, 2012, Cape Girardeau, MO – The Department of Agriculture at Southeast Missouri State University today held a grand opening ceremony for its Biomass/Biofuels Research and Demonstration Field at Southeast’s Sikeston campus.